Philadelphia Business Formation Lawyers

 The formation of a business can affect all future endeavors and strategic choices of the business.
 Business formation will even affect all legal and financial aspects of your company.
 No matter the type, Freundlich & Littman, LLC can help you decide the best option for your business.

-Business formation is crucial to the success of any business, even if the business is a sole proprietorship with a singular employee.
-A designation at the end of the business could mean more responsibilities.
-It could also mean that customers place more trust in your business.
+Even if the business is a sole proprietorship with a singular employee a designation at the end of the business could be crucial.
+It could mean that customers place more trust in your business.
 For example, Amazing Houses, LLC appears more legitimate than, “Amazing Houses”.
-We can help you sort through all the advantages and disadvantages.
-Make the right decision for your business.
+We can help you sort through all the advantages and disadvantages to make the right decision for your business.

 Business formation rhetoric often confuses new business owners.
 There are several options available to a business in the states of Pennsylvania and New Jersey.
-The differences, benefits, and disadvantages to each business designation can be confusing.
-We at Freundlich & Littman understand the confusion and are here to help.
+The differences, benefits, and disadvantages to each business designation can be hard to navigate.

 We can help determine which business formation designation is better for you whether it be: